feliixx/mgodatagen/README.md

 ### FromArray

-Randomly pick value from an array as value for the field.
-Currently, objects in the array have to be of the same type
+Pick an object from an array as value for the field.
+Currently, objects in the array have to be of the same type.
+By default, items are picked from the array in the order where they appear.

 ```JSON5
 "fieldName": {